 Grades 9 to 12

-Children in Nursery can be dropped off directly in their classroom from 8:55 am; children in Pre-K and Kindergarten can be dropped off from 8:45 in our Early Years playground.
-Children in Grades 1 to 5 can be dropped off from 8:30 in our main courtyard.
-For students in Nursery and Pre-K, students may be supervised until 15:45 for those families who need to collect siblings later.
+At the Primary School, children in Grades 1 to 5 can be dropped off from 8:30 in the main courtyard.
+Early Learners (Nursery and Pre-K) and children in Kindergarten can be dropped off from 8:45.
+Early Learners may be supervised until 15:45 for those families who need to collect siblings later.

-- 1/ When should I submit my application?
+- 1/ When should I apply?
 Is there a deadline?

 - 2/ What grade should I apply for?